jasonbot/weblog/content/weblog/llms.md

 Even a model that is trained last week will not be able to tell you the current weather.

+# How LLMs work

+## LLMs are Non-Deterministic

+LLMs are not predictable, and I mean this in two ways:

+1. Given an input, there is no reliable way of getting the same output every time
+1. This is exacerbated by models being a 'black box' -- OpenAI or Anthropic can make tweaks to the model, change parameters, even by _hosting the same system on a new data center_ you can get wildly varying, unpredictable results.

 ## We're Already Approaching their Upper Limits

 We've seen emergent issues with LLMs that give us pause and act as comical, widely-published issues that these things aren't armed with the unlimited potential they claim to have: